How can addressing critical transitions improve health outcomes?

 Parental and health care professional education improve rates of first time to hold in the NICUSee the full poster

 Improving Communication Using a Structured Handoff Process for Transitions Between the Operating Room and the NICUSee the full poster

 Discharge Planning Begins at the Time of AdmissionSee the full poster

 Ensuring Positive Discharge Transitions for NICU FamiliesSee the full poster

-Teams present improvement stories during the Improvement Science Expo and Annual Quality Congress.
-See how the team at Children’s Hospital of Illinois worked with referring hospitals to standardize communications and care during transport to improve respiratory, nutritional, and developmental outcomes in <32 week neonates, learn about the Providence Portland Medical Center NICU team’s experience initiating Experience-Based Co-Design (EBCD), and view other stories of improvement in the VON Improvement Library.
+Teams present improvement stories during the Annual Quality Congress.
+See how the team at Children’s Hospital of Illinois worked with referring hospitals to standardize communications and care during transport to improve respiratory, nutritional, and developmental outcomes in <32 week neonates, and learn about the Providence Portland Medical Center NICU team’s experience initiating Experience-Based Co-Design (EBCD).
+You can view other stories of improvement in the VON Improvement Library.